rosebychristine/freemarket_sample_60a/README.md

 |birthday|string|null: false|
 |status|integer|null: false|
 ### Association
+- has_many  :products
-- has_many  :product
+- has_many  :likes
-- has_many  :like
+- has_many  :comments
-- has_many  :comment
+- has_many  :messages
-- has_many  :message
+- has_many  :alerts
-- has_many  :alert
+- has_many  :orders
 - belongs_to : address

 ## addressテーブル